Mathématique: Chapter 46

 Rush said nothing.

-Eli leaned forward, turning abruptly, suspiciously conspiratorial.
+Eli leaned forward, turning suspiciously conspiratorial.
 “How much is he paying you?”

 Rush saw no point in lying.
 “Twelve dollars an hour.”

-“He gets forty bucks a week in allowance,” Eli said.
-“So I think you’re lowballing it a little bit.
-Just FYI.”
+“He gets forty bucks a week in allowance,” Eli said, “so I think you’re lowballing it a little bit.”

-“What do you want,” Rush said, employing his over-the-rim stare to its maximum effect.
+“What do y’want?”
+Rush employed his over-the-glasses stare to its maximum effect.

 “Whatever he’s paying?
-I’ll double it,” Eli said, “and I won’t tell little Timmy’s mom that a creeper Scottish guy is hanging out at the local library soliciting teens for math if—” he trailed off, looking at Rush.
+I’ll double it,” Eli said, “and I won’t tell little Timmy’s mom that a creeper Scottish guy is hanging out at the local library soliciting teens for math if—” He paused theatrically.

 “If?”
 Rush was forced to ask, against his will.